See the Story Index for Wael Abdelgawad’s other stories.

 The young toughs watched me pass but made no move.
-Their career choices might be crappy, but they weren’t entirely devoid of common sense, apparently.
+Their career choices might be crappy, but they weren’t entirely devoid of common sense.
 I would have either torn them to shreds or died myself.
-That was always the choice with me, and sometimes I wasn’t sure which option I preferred.
+That was always the choice with me, and sometimes I wasn’t sure I cared which way it went.

 I found Angie’s apartment and knocked.
 No answer.
 I looked around.
 No one was watching.
-I took a small lock-picking set from my pocket, and, shielding my actions with my body, quickly picked the front door lock.
-This was a skill I’d learned many years ago from Malik Sulawesi, Badger’s dad.
+I took a small lock-picking set from my pocket, and, shielding my actions with my body, quickly jimmied the front door lock.
+This was a skill I’d learned many years ago from Malik Sulawesi, Amiri’s dad.
 That’s another story.

 Slipping in, I flicked the light switch.
 Nothing.
 There was no power.
 I slanted the blinds to let in sunlight.
 The apartment stank of mildew and sour milk.
 The yellowed vinyl flooring was littered with the scattered debris of a life that had been shed like a snakeskin.
 Dirty dishes in the sink.
 Worn and stained furniture.
 A few items of discarded clothing: socks, a child’s t-shirt, an old shoe.
 Aside from that, it was empty.
 Nothing in the closets, no silverware, no TV or computer, nothing of value.

 This was bad.
-This kid could be in any kind of danger.
+Little Anna could be in any kind of danger.
 I had to find this child.

 In the movies, the detective continues searching the crime scene determinedly, even when everyone else has given up.
 “There’s always something,” he mutters to himself.
 “There’s always a clue.”
 And of course he finds something in the end.

 I sighed.
 Alright.
 Where would Angie go?
 Maybe to stay with parents or a sibling.
-I knew nothing about her family, however.
+I knew nothing about her family.
 The most likely person to supply the information was Tarek, but I had no idea where to find him.
 His father was clearly holding something back.

 There are many people who carry knives but never practice the draw.
 One day they are mugged or attacked and find themselves fumbling for the knife, trying to open it with trembling hands – if they remember it at all.

 This particular knife was a small Kershaw folder with an extremely sharp three-inch blade.
-The handle was sky-blue.
-Switchblades and other automatically-opening knives are illegal in California, but this one is what is called an assisted open.
+The handle was an innocent-looking sky-blue.
+Switchblades and other automatically opening knives are illegal in California, but this was what is called an assisted open.
 You use a thumb stud to start the process of opening it, then an internal spring takes over and snaps it open.

 I did this often when driving long distance.
 I clipped the knife low on the seat belt to simulate it being in my pocket.
-I drew and opened it with my right hand, then – still using only one hand, and doing it all by feel, without looking – flipped it over, depressed the lock-release lever and closed it.
-I clipped it back onto the seat belt and did it again and again.
+I drew and opened it with my right hand, then – still using only one hand, and doing it all by feel, without looking – depressed the lock-release lever and closed it.
+I clipped it back onto the seat belt and repeated the process.
 In the course of ten minutes, I drew the knife a hundred times.

 We do have some purely empty hand techniques in Kali but they are only a small part of the art.
-Put me in a ring against even a journeyman boxer and I’d probably get clobbered.
+Put me in a ring against a journeyman boxer and I give myself even odds.
 But put a knife in my hand and I’m as deadly as a rattlesnake in a phone booth, even against other knife fighters.

 After a few wrong turns, I found Dalya Anwar’s office in Merced.
-The receptionist, a young Latina dressed all in black, with a trace of glitter on her eyelids, told me I had to make an appointment.
+The receptionist, a young Latina dressed all in black and wearing a trace of glitter on her eyelids, told me I had to make an appointment.

 “I’m here on a personal visit,” I explained.
 “I’m an old friend.
 Tell her Zaid Al-Husayni is here to see her.”

 My full name is Zaid Karim Al-Husayni, but when I became a private eye I made a choice to use my father’s name, Karim, as my last name.
 I felt that “Karim” was more easily understood and remembered by Americans, and less alienating.
-I knew it was a cop-out, but it was my livelihood, and I needed whatever edge I could get.
+I know it’s a cop-out, but it’s my livelihood, and I need whatever edge I can get.

 Dalya would know me by my proper last name.
 The last time I saw her, we were both nineteen years old.

 Dalya and I had a history.
 I remembered her as a small-boned girl with wavy brown hair, thick glasses and a serious demeanor.
-When we had community get-togethers and the other kids were playing volleyball or chatting about music, she’d be off in a corner somewhere, reading a book.
+When we used to have community get-togethers and the other kids were playing volleyball or chatting about music, she’d be off in a corner somewhere, reading.
 I made it a point to always talk to her, at first because I felt sorry for her.
 Dalya had little interest in movies or music.
 She was more interested in trends in sustainable energy, preserving the rainforest, or the life cycle of a cicada.
+She read biology textbooks the way other kids read Superman comics.
 Other kids thought her nerdy, but I found her interesting, and knew she would do well in life.

 As for me, the assumption was that I would become either a doctor or an engineer.
 I wasn’t terribly interested in either of those professions, though I did find biological drawings fascinating.
 But everyone thought I had a bright future, and our families began to discuss a possible match between Dalya and I once we finished college.

-I know some kids rebel at the thought of arranged marriages, but I didn’t mind.
+Some kids rebel at the thought of arranged marriages, but at the time I didn’t mind.
 Like I said, I found Dalya intriguing, and she was certainly cute beneath those soda-bottle glasses.

 Then I went to prison, and all of that ended.
 And when I got out I married Safaa, and never regretted it, even when she broke my heart by splitting up with me.

-As I was thinking these thoughts the side door opened and Dalya Anwar emerged wearing a white medical coat, black slacks and soft-soled black shoes.
-I would have recognized her instantly, even without the nametag that graced the front of her coat.
+The side door opened, interrupting my reminiscences, and Dalya Anwar emerged wearing a white medical coat, black slacks and soft-soled black shoes.
+I would have recognized her instantly, even without the nametag on her coat.
 She no longer wore glasses – no doubt she’d upgraded to contacts – but aside from that she’d hardly changed.
 She was still tiny, with large brown eyes and delicate hands, though frown lines marked her forehead now.

 I’d heard that she was divorced, but a large diamond ring glittered on her right hand.
 Maybe I was mistaken.